Mazen-Ghanaym/CP-Templates/Combinatorics/Stars_and_Bars_with_Upper_Bound.md

     \quad x_i \ge 0
 $$

-is given by the stars‐and‐bars formula:
+is given by the stars-and-bars formula:

 $$
     G(n,S)